kinther/federation2/README.md

+# Strahd's Federation 2 planet owner (rank Founder and above) deficit hauling
+# script.
-Strahd's Federation 2 planet owner (rank Founder and above) deficit hauling script.
-Send mail in game to Strahd if you have any questions.
+### Send mail in game to Strahd if you have any questions.

-1. Modify planets.json file with your home planet information, replacing Ravenloft variables.
-For example if you owned the planet Rhea, you would replace "Ravenloft" with "Rhea" for the name field.
+1. Add your planet to planets.json with your home planet information, copying Ravenloft variables.
+For example if you owned the planet Rhea, you would change "Ravenloft" to "Rhea" for the name field.
 Another important entry is "ISL_to_Planet", which for Rhea would be a single entry of ["se"], and the reverse "Planet_to_ISL" which would be ["nw"].
-Do the same for the remaining entries under your planet.
+Do the same for the remaining entries under your new planet entry.
 2. Find out which planets you want to buy from by checking their exchange prices for commodities that are your deficits.
 If you don't know your full deficits list, check out http://www.f2ea.com which should help you identify